martinfleis/phd-thesis/source/20_appendix_7.md

 | ltkWNB | 0.041   | 0.047  | -6.7e-16 | 0.0092  | 0.026   | 0.058   | 0.54  |
 | likWBB | 0.081   | 0.082  | -6.7e-16 | 0.019   | 0.057   | 0.12    | 0.84  |

 Table: Overview of the contextual morphometric values of interdecile Theil index for the whole case study.
-Key to character IDs is available in table XXX. \label{theilID3_chars}
+Key to character IDs is available in table A7.3. \label{theilID3_chars}

 ![Histograms of interdecile Theil index for characters 1-15 are showing the variety of distributions within the measured contextual data.](source/figures/appendix_conx/conx_distplot_15__theilID3.pdf "Histograms of contextual characters 1-15 (Theil)"){#fig:conxdistplot1Theil width=100%}